Collaborative Robot Safety

 Applications

-Collaborative robots are key players in a wide range of applications such as packing, quality testing, material handling, machine tending, assembly, welding and others.
+Collaborative robots are key players in a wide range of applications such as packing, quality testing, material handling, machine tending, assembly, welding, and others.
 The material handling industry is seeing the fastest integration of collaborative robots.

 Solutions using Cobots

-Collaborative robots are reducing initial integration time as the quickly advancing technology is creating a quicker and easier to program robot.
+Collaborative robots are reducing initial integration time as the quickly advancing technology is creating a quicker and easier-to-program robot.
 This also enables them to be moved from one work assignment to another with great ease.
 For instance, a cobot can be fitted with suction cups for the unpacking of infant formula and then a few hours later be switched to working with boxes of spaghetti.

 These collaborative robots can also accomplish tasks such as lifting and holding a part while it is being installed or worked on by a human worker.
 A worker on an assembly line can increase his/her efficiency by teaching the cobot different ways to conduct the job.

 Human workers can also guide robots and resolve technical hiccups that would normally stop operations, enabling a faster and better end result.
-They can continue to control and monitor the production process while enabling the robot to perform the physically strenuous work and reduce the risk of injury.
+They can continue to control and monitor the production process while enabling the robot to perform physically strenuous work and reduce the risk of injury.

-Cobots truly provide the perfect solution for tasks that require a combination of manual work and automation where it is important for a worker to see, feel, and react as needed while the cobot handles the physically taxiing work.
+Cobots truly provide the perfect solution for tasks that require a combination of manual work and automation where it is important for a worker to see, feel, and react as needed while the cobot handles the physically taxing work.

 Contact Robots.com

-If you are interested in learning more about the collaborative robots, then contact Robots.com experts.
+If you are interested in learning more about collaborative robots, then contact Robots.com experts.
 We are integrators for a variety of robots for Fanuc, Motoman, Universal Robots, KUKA, and ABB.
 Our staff will work with you to help you design and build the best robotic system for you and your facility.

 Sources: https://www.iso.org/news/2016/03/Ref2057.html